 Fast facts: Cyclone Phailin

-Why is Cyclone Phailin sometimes called a super typhoon, super cyclone, or superstorm?
+Why is Cyclone Phailin called a super typhoon, super cyclone, or superstorm?

-Cyclone Phailin was also called a super typhoon, super cyclone, and superstorm because of its sustained winds of more than 150 mph before it made landfall in India.
+Cyclone Phailin was given names like super typhoon, super cyclone, and superstorm because it had incredibly strong sustained winds of over 150 mph when it hit India.